Organotin chemistry: Preparation

 Organotin compounds can be synthesised by numerous methods.
 Classic is the reaction of a Grignard reagent with tin halides for example tin tetrachloride.
 An example is provided by the synthesis of tetraethyltin:

 The symmetrical tetraorganotin compounds, especially tetraalkyl derivatives, can then be converted to various mixed chlorides by redistribution reactions (also known as the "Kocheshkov comproportionation" in the case of organotin compounds):

 A related method involves redistribution of tin halides with organoaluminium compounds.

+In principle, alkyltin halides can be formed from direct insertion of the metal into the carbon-halogen bond.
+However, such reactions are temperamental, typically requiring a very weak carbon-halogen bond (e.g. an alkyl iodide or an allyl halide) or crown-complexed alkali metal salt catalyst.
+Lewis acids or an ionic solvent may also promote the reaction.

 The mixed organo-halo tin compounds can be converted to the mixed organic derivatives, as illustrated by the synthesis of dibutyldivinyltin:

 The organotin hydrides are generated by reduction of the mixed alkyl chlorides.
 For example, treatment of dibutyltin dichloride with lithium aluminium hydride gives the dibutyltin dihydride, a colourless distillable oil:

 The Wurtz-like coupling of alkyl sodium compounds with tin halides yields tetraorganotin compounds.

 Hydrostannylation involves the metal-catalyzed addition of tin hydrides across unsaturated substrates.

+Alternatively, stannides attack organic electrophiles to give organostannanes, e.g.: